PTK Federatsiya approaches experimental phase of development

 In a major step toward testing full-scale systems for the PTK Federatsiya spacecraft, Russian engineers began preparations for aircraft drop tests of the ship's Return Vehicle, VA.
 A life-size mockup of the cone-shaped capsule was expected to be lifted by Russia's heavy Mi-26 helicopter before being dropped in mid-air in order to try out various components of the landing system for the future spacecraft.

 During 2017, RKK Energia developed the drop test program in cooperation with NII Parashutostroeniya, the nation's prime developer of parachute systems for the Ministry of Defense and Roskosmos.
-By September, engineers were also completing the planning of the tests with the Mil MVZ, which builds Russia's Mi helicopter series, including the Mi-26, the largest serially produced vehicle in its class.
+One drop test of the prototype parachute system with a simulated cargo was made on September 14.
+During the same month, engineers were also completing the planning of the tests with the Mil MVZ, which builds Russia's Mi helicopter series, including the Mi-26, the largest serially produced vehicle in its class.
 The finalized test program was expected to be approved by Roskosmos and the Ministry of Defense.

 A leading engineer at RKK Energia Nikolai Bryukhanov (left) tries out a virtual reality model of Federatsiya's command module interior using the new computerized design system introduced by the company in April 2017.
 Click to enlarge.
 Credit: RKK Energia